BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

   - __Is not used__ for public BC Government applications/projects
   - Membership in **BCDevOps** org is required to access [__Openshift 4 Silver Cluster Console__](https://console.apps.silver.devops.gov.bc.ca/dashboards).
   - You do not need org membership to contribute to these repositories.
   -   Membership requests submitted for a new member by an existing member are **approved automatically**.
-Platform Services Team's approval is required when a request is made on your own behalf
+Platform Services Team's approval is required for the requests submitted by a user for themselves
 - __bcgov-c__:
   - __Is used__ for private repositories and contains code for closed-source projects.
-  - Org membership is limited, by Platform Services Team's approval only as it requires a user license  and is only granted in special cases.
+  - Org membership is required to create private reports and all requests require Platform Services Team's approval as a new user license needs to be procured.
+Submit a request for a private org membership [here](https://github.com/BCDevOps/devops-requests/issues/new?assignees=caggles%2C+ShellyXueHan%2C+mitovskaol%2C+patricksimonian&labels=github-repo%2C+pending&template=github_repo_request.md&title=)

 ## Changes to Github Organization Membership Requests